Turmeric Milk (Golden Milk): Benefits, Recipe & How to Make It

 1 pinch

 For most healthy adults, 1 cup per day is safe and well-tolerated.
-Turmeric in food amounts is generally fine.
-Stick to one cup per day and observe how your body responds, particularly in the first week.
+Stick to one cup daily and see how your body responds, especially in the first week.

 ⚠️ Who Should Be Careful with Turmeric Milk?

-Blood thinner usersMay increase bleeding riskConsult doctor before regular use
+Blood thinner usersMay increase bleeding riskAsk your doctor before daily use

-Gallbladder conditionsStimulates bile flowAvoid or limit; seek medical advice
+Gallbladder conditionsStimulates bile flowAvoid or limit; get medical advice

-Diabetics on medicationAdditive blood sugar loweringMonitor blood glucose carefully
+Diabetics on medicationAdds to blood sugar loweringWatch blood glucose closely

 Pregnant womenHigh doses may stimulate contractionsCooking amounts fine; avoid excess

-Pre-surgery patientsAffects blood clottingStop supplements 2 weeks prior
+Pre-surgery patientsAffects blood clottingStop supplements 2 weeks before

-Sleep supportβœ… Mild (tryptophan)βœ… Enhanced (tryptophan + turmeric)
+Sleep support✅ Mild (tryptophan)✅ Enhanced (tryptophan + turmeric warmth)

 Best timeAny timeEvening / before bed